 Once the plan is in motion, it's an oddly public place that Charlie and Arthur choose to test explosives.

 They watch from the foot of the enormous television transmitter mast at Crystal Palace Park as the white van, parked on a small green patch by the park's Canada Gates entrance, is blown to smithereens, and "You're only supposed to blow the bloody doors off!" enters the lexicon of classic movie quotes.

 The park is alongside Crystal Palace Railway Station (rail: London Victoria), and is named after the old Crystal Palace – the giant glass exhibition hall built for the Great Exhibition of 1851 and moved here from its original site in Hyde Park.
 The Palace was destroyed by fire in 1936 but, if you’re visiting, don’t miss the park’s extraordinary Victorian concrete dinosaurs.

-The robbery itself takes place in Turin during a massive traffic jam.
+The robbery itself takes place in the Italian city of Turin during a massive traffic jam.
 The jam starts by the Palazzo Madama on Piazza Castello.
 Unlike BMC, manufacturers of the Mini, who offered minimal co-operation, Fiat offered limitless help.

 The famous ending, dreamed up by a Paramount executive in Hollywood, hated by director Peter Collinson and star Caine, and assigned to a Second Unit, was filmed above a reservoir at Ceresole Reale, about 40 miles northwest of Turin.